 Be aware of local regulations and campground rules.
 Some places may have restrictions on campfires, generator use, or pets.
 They may also stipulate a “light out” time, no music or instruments, or arrival and departure times.
 Familiarize yourself with the rules before booking to ensure they don’t cramp your camping style.

 Local regulations are also worth researching, especially as they may differ from state to state.
-If you’re a keen fisherman (or woman), you’ll want to know where the best fishing spots are and where you’re allowed to cast your line.
+If you’re a keen fisherman (or woman), you’ll want to know where the best fishing spots are and where you’re allowed to cast your quality Phenix fishing rod.
 The same goes for anyone who enjoys hiking, climbing, kayaking, or any other outdoor activity.
 You need to know what’s allowed and where you can enjoy yourself without falling foul of the law.

 Connectivity